 The Salewa Hike Trainer GTX Hiking Shoe has a nubuck synthetic fabric upper and GoreTex to help it breath.

-What we like.
-The lacing system is well thought out and stands up well to abuse.
+What I like is that the lacing system is well thought out and stands up well to abuse.
 You see this in higher end climbing shoes.

-What we don’t like.
-They run a little on the narrow side but that is to be expected in European shoes.
+What I dont like is that they run a little on the narrow side but that is to be expected in European shoes.
 If you wear them for a while they will expand some and conform to your feet.

 The Danner Men’s Mountain 600 Hiking shoe fit great and have a good price point at a little under $130.